A healthy and delicious Vegan Lentil Salad recipe that’s easy to prepare, high in protein and low in calories!

 - 1 pinch black pepper

-6 - 8 cups fresh arugula*
+6 - 8 cups leafy salad greens

 In a separate small mixing bowl, combine the dressing ingredients.